Liquorice pudding

 Stuffing Agen prunes with marzipan Flan case, marzipan-stuffed prunes and custard cream

 The flan is rich and decadent, a lovely dessert course for a dinner party.
-Serve a slice at the end of the meal accompanied with a glass of sweet sherry or other dessert wine such as Muscat or Madeira.
+Serve a slice at the end of the meal accompanied by a glass of sweet sherry or other dessert wine such as Muscat or Madeira.

 Slice of marzipan-filled prune flan